defold/doc/docs/en/faq/faq.md

 I can't add a game object as a child to another game object, why?

 : Chances are that you try to add a child in the game object file and that is not possible.
-  To understand why you have to remember that parent-child hierarchies are strictly a _scene-graph_ transform hierarchy.
+  To understand why, you have to remember that parent-child hierarchies are strictly a _scene-graph_ transform hierarchy.
 A game object that has not been placed (or spawned) into a scene (collection) is not part of a scene-graph and can't therefore be part of a scene-graph hierarchy.

 Why can't I broadcast messages to all children of a game object?